Sam Jaffe: Career

+Television

 Jaffe co-starred in the ABC television series, Ben Casey, as Dr. David Zorba from 1961 to 1965, alongside Vince Edwards.
+He was nominated for an Emmy Award for that role in 1962.

 He also had many guest-starring roles on other series, including Batman (as Mr. Zoltan Zorba) and in the western Alias Smith and Jones.
 In 1975, he co-starred as a retired doctor who is murdered by Janet Leigh in the Columbo episode "Forgotten Lady".
 He also appeared with an all-star cast in the TV pilot film of Rod Serling's Night Gallery and as Emperor Norton in one episode of Bonanza.

-Personal life and death
+Personal life

 Jaffe was married to American operatic soprano and musical comedy star Lillian Taiz from 1926 until her death from cancer in 1941.
 In 1956, he married actress Bettye Ackerman, 33 years his junior, with whom he later co-starred in Ben Casey.
 She died on November 1, 2006.
 He had no children from either marriage.

-A Democrat, Jaffe supported the campaign of Adlai Stevenson II during the 1952 presidential election.